qaswarh/Cisco-IOS-XE-Netconf-Python-Automation/README.md

 nciosxe_getconfig_ns.py will yield same results as nciosxe_getconfig.yml in Ansible automation repo for nciosxe<br>
 NAMESPACES in the help are for the user to input, scritp will translate to actual being used.<br>

-You can do xmltodict in any namespace and get status/health
+You can do xmltodict in any namespace and do some analysis

         interface = xmlDom.toprettyxml( indent = "  " )
         netconf_data = xmltodict.parse(interface)["rpc-reply"]["data"]